Taking out the first credit card can be a landmark in anyone's finances.

 The number of interest-free days on offer

-Like any other financial decision, thoroughly research the available products you are considering, read all documentation, weigh up your needs against the pros and cons of credit cards, and choose the one that most closely meets your needs.
+Like any financial decision, research the available products, weigh your needs against the pros and cons of credit cards, and choose the one that most closely meets your needs.

-Here we have compiled a list of the best credit cards in Australia:
+Here is a list of the best credit cards in Australia:

 |Credit Card Provider||Purchase Rate P.A.||Interest-Free Period||Balance Transfer Rate P.A.||Yearly Fee|